DFKI-SignLanguage/EASIER-EkmanClassifier/README.md

      ["anger", "Anger"]
    ]
    ```

-   There is another map inside the model directory.
-Essentially, this is a copy of the map belonging to the dataset used for training this model.
-It is then used to normalize the predicted labels.
+   The `labels-normalization-map.json` map inside the MODELDIR is just a copy of the map belonging to the dataset used for training.
+It is used to normalize the predicted labels.

 The `images` folder contains the files listed in the `ImageName` column.